 The character named "Fedora" in the credits (played by Richard Young) was in the script originally named Abner Ravenwood, Marion Ravenwood's father and Indiana's mentor who was mentioned in Raiders of the Lost Ark (1981).

 Indy's trademark hat, jacket, and whip currently reside in the Smithsonian National Museum of American History.
 These items remained on display during filming of Indiana Jones and the Kingdom of the Crystal Skull (2008), as they used numerous duplicates for their prop costumes.

-When Dr Jones Sr. scares the "seagulls" to fly up and stop the plane, they are in fact pigeons, and not seagulls, as seagulls are not trainable.
-If you look closely you can also see that there are a number of 'cut out' seagulls in the sand, which do not move as the others do.
+When Professor Jones Sr. scares the "seagulls" to fly up and stop the plane, they are in fact pigeons, and not seagulls, as seagulls cannot be trained.
+Looking closely, one can also see that there are a number of 'cut out' seagulls in the sand, which do not move as the others do.

 First Indiana Jones movie to receive a PG-13 rating by the MPAA.
 Although Indiana Jones and the Temple of Doom (1984) was instrumental in the development of the PG-13 rating, the MPAA only gave it a PG-rating.